danielk9538/sep11-freedom-project/blog/entry01.md

 	pos(12, 12),
 ])
 ```
 The snippet above is the code used for directing each key to move a certain direction, the `onclick` allows for moving the character onto where the cursor clicks.
 Added gravity to add a sense of left and right pov instead on birds eye view `setGravity(1600)` allowing me to later add some type of obstacle.
-I added a jump feature using `player.jump` with a conditional
+I added a jump feature using `player.jump` with a conditional allowing the character to jump only if the character has landed `player.isGrounded` without this, the character would jump like flappy bird.

 ```javascript
 onKeyPress("space", () => {
 	// .isGrounded() is provided by body()